department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 #
 # Title and Description display on page and in meta
 title: Discovery
-description: Discovery is not about solutions; it’s about uncovering problems.
+description: Discovery is not about solutions.
+It’s about uncovering problems.
 Before you start designing or building a service, you need to find out who the potential users are and what problems your service could solve for them.
 #
 # Edit the discovery content below AND in /data/phase-discovery.yml
 #